JakeLin/Underscore/README.md

 The project is under development, because the open source Swift version 2.2 lacks some important features like `swift test`.
 And `swift build` is gone from the release package after 2016-01-11 release (that's why we are using **swift-2.2-SNAPSHOT-2016-01-11-a-ubuntu14.04.tar.gz** currently).
 Unfortunately, Swift 3.0 is unstable as well, the complier crashes when we use `swift build` to build the project.

 We have a clear goal and specific approaches to achieve the goal.
-If you are interested in contributing to cross-platform open source Swift project, please contact @satyaavasarala or @JakeLin.
+If you are interested in contributing to cross-platform open source Swift project, please contact [@JakeLin](https://github.com/JakeLin) or [@satyaavasarala](https://github.com/satyaavasarala).
 Let's have some fun with open source Swift 😘.

 ## How to build